webpack/webpack/README.md

 ## Plugins

-webpack has a rich plugin interface.
-Most of the features are internal plugins using this interface.
+webpack has a [rich plugin interface](http://webpack.github.io/docs/plugins.html).
+Most of the features within webpack itself use this plugin interface.
 This makes webpack very **flexible**.

 ## Performance

 webpack uses async I/O and has multiple caching levels.
-This makes webpack fast and incredible **fast** on incremental compilation.
+This makes webpack fast and incredibly **fast** on incremental compilations.

 ## Loaders

-webpack allows to use loaders to preprocess files.
-This allows you to bundle **any static resource** not only javascript.
-You can easily write your own loaders running in node.js.
+webpack enables use of loaders to preprocess files.
+This allows you to bundle **any static resource** way beyond javascript.
+You can easily [write your own loaders](http://webpack.github.io/docs/loaders.html) using node.js.

 ## Support

-webpack supports **AMD and CommonJs** module styles.
-It perform clever static analysis on the AST of your code.
-It even has a evaluation engine to evaluate simple expressions.
+webpack supports **AMD and CommonJS** module styles.
+It performs clever static analysis on the AST of your code.
+It even has an evaluation engine to evaluate simple expressions.
 This allows you to **support most existing libraries**.

 ## Code Splitting

-webpack allows to split your codebase into chunks.
+webpack allows you to split your codebase into multiple chunks.
 Chunks are loaded **on demand**.
-This reduces initial loading time.
+This reduces the initial loading time.

 ## Optimizations

 webpack can do many optimizations to **reduce the output size**.
-It also cares about **caching** by using hashes.
+It also can make your chunks **cache friendly** by using hashes.